The Most Effective Teaching Strategies To Use In Your School: Evidence Based And Proven To Work

 Summative assessment refers to an assessment that takes place after a block of work has been completed, whether this is a term or a year.
 They are best thought of as assessments of learning.

-Formative assessments are those that take place day-to-day and are used to gauge pupils’ understanding of a topic – they are assessments for learning.
+Formative assessments are those that take place day-to-day and are used to gauge pupils’ understanding of a topic – they are assessments for learning strategies.
 Formative assessment is often used in a diagnostic capacity, to help us identify whether pupils are struggling with a topic in the moment.
 This then guides and adapts our instruction during the lesson, to better meet children’s needs.

 Read more: Adaptive teaching